hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 Large Language Models (LLMs) are not sentient or intelligent, they are trained to produce high-probability sequences of text similar to a training corpus, like a parrot repeating things it has heard, without understanding.

-**How It's Useful**: Deflates the wrong and misleading notions of AI sentience and intelligence.
+**How It's Useful**: Deflates the wrong, misleading notions of AI sentience and intelligence.

 **The Not-So-Subtext**: These things are convincing nonsense generators.